FuelLabs/sway/docs/src/blockchain-development/storage.md

 ## Storage Maps

+> **Note**: The current implementation of `StorageMap` is still a work-in-progress and its API is subject to change in the future.

 Generic storage maps are available in the standard library as `StorageMap<K, V>` which have to be defined inside a `storage` block and allow you to call `insert()` and `get()` to insert values at specific keys and get those values respectively.
 Storage maps also have to be initialized using `new()`.
 For example:

 ```sway